 The entrance is at the top of the small hill and there are indications of other Iron Age and earlier activity around the site.
 A flight of stone steps descend to a half-landing where they turn back on themselves and a further steps descend to a chamber.
 This chamber is only about 1.3 metres in diameter but is over four metres high with a corbelled roof.
 At the half-landing two subsidiary chambers/passages open out, one above the other.

-Our weather forecast for Mainland in Orkney Islands
+Mine Howe 7 day weather forecast Mainland in Orkney Islands

 In this 'you may also like' section we attempt to answer what else can I do?
 Here you have a list by order of being the closest some more beaches, things to see and do, places to eat and upcoming events.